ShopKeep and EMV

 Run an EMV Sale

-With the card reader set up and EMV enabled, your register is ready to run EMV transactions.
+With a card reader set up and EMV enabled, your register is ready to run sales with EMV chip cards.
 Here is a step-by-step walkthrough of the process.

 - Add items to a sale and tap 'Credit'.

-- Have the customer enter their gratuity or tap 'No Tip'.
+- If prompted, the customer selects a gratuity option or ‘No Tip’.

-If your customers sign and tip on paper receipt, enter gratuity after charging the card.
+If your customers sign and tip on paper receipts, enter gratuity after charging the card.

-- Ask the customer to insert their card, chip-end first, into the card reader.
+- The customer inserts their card, chip-end first, into the card reader.

-- The customer follows the instructions on the reader's screen, removing their card when prompted.
+- The customer follows the instructions on the screen of the reader or in the ShopKeep Register app, removing their card when prompted.

 Frequently Asked Questions